stefanoverna/graphql8/guides/type_definitions/enums.md

 class_based_api: true
 ---

 Enum types are sets of discrete values.
 An enum field must return one of the possible values of the enum.
-In the [GraphQL Schema Definition Language](http://graphql.org/learn/schema/#type-language) (SDL), enums are described like this:
+In the [GraphQL8 Schema Definition Language](http://graphql.org/learn/schema/#type-language) (SDL), enums are described like this:

 ```ruby
 enum MediaCategory {